 Redefined by its bi-pinnate leaves that look just like fishtail fins, the Fishtail Palm (aptly named) wows.
 Unlike regular palms’ feather-like fronds, the Fishtail Palm’s foliage is tightly organized in a herringbone fashion.

 Its deep-green leaflets sprout from common points on each branch, are identical to each other and have full, feathery edges.
 This lends a one-of-a-kind look to the clumping, multi-stemmed Fishtail Palm, setting it apart from most other varieties you've seen.

 Even better?
-It's fairly cold hardy.
+It's cold hardy.
 The Fishtail Palm prefers temperatures above 55 degrees, but this steady-grower has no problem when the temperatures dip, and can even survive light frosts.
-This is significant because not all palm trees can tolerate the cold.
+This is significant because not all palm trees can tolerate the cold!

 Basically, this sleek and hardy tree is tough and will withstand wind, drought, and prolonged periods without direct sunlight.
 It will do well all on its own, developing a lovely, semi-vase-shaped growth habit.
 Look no further for a palm that will bring warmth and interest into your space - without substantial upkeep.

-Order now—catch one of our Fishtail Palms before we’re out of stock!
+Order now—catch one of our Fishtail Palms before it's out of stock!

 Planting & Care

-Planting Instructions: The fishtail palm grows best in full sun or partial shade (about 4 to 8 hours of sunlight daily).
-When grown in full sunlight, it will usually require regular supplemental watering to keep the soil around it from drying out.
+1. Planting: The Fishtail Palm grows best in full sun or partial shade (about 4 to 8 hours of sunlight daily).
+When grown in full sunlight (6+ hours of sunlight), it will usually require regular supplemental watering to keep the soil from drying out.

 If you're planting in a container, choose a pot that is at least two or three inches larger in diameter than the tree’s root system.
-Plant the tree in a lightweight soil mixture.
 Place the potted palm outdoors in bright, indirect sunlight or next to a south-facing window indoors so it receives adequate light.

 When grown indoors, the tree does appreciate a weekly spritzing with water to increase the humidity around the tree and keep its fronds from drying out.
 The fishtail palm prefers an indoor humidity level of 50 percent or higher.